OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/reference/rust-sdk-guide.md

 }
 ```

 In the above, `msg::value` is the amount of ETH passed to the contract in wei, which may be used to pay for something depending on the contract’s business logic.
-Note that you have to annotate the method with [`#[payable]`][external], or else calls to it will revert.
+Note that you have to annotate the method with [`#[payable]`][payable], or else calls to it will revert.
 This is required as a safety measure since it prevents vulnerabilities based on covertly updating contract balances.

 ### [`#[pure]`][pure], [`#[view]`][view], and `#[write]`